- Alkyl halides are organic compounds containing carbon – halogen bond.

 Rate of reaction = k [ (CH3)3CBr ]

 Thus reaction mechanism can be written as

-The carbocation formed in the first step reacts rapidly with water molecule (nucleophile).
+The carbocation formed in the first step reacts rapidly with a water molecule (nucleophile).
 The step completes nucleophilic substitution and forms an oxonium ion.

 The last step is a fast acid-base reaction.
-Here water acts as a base and removes the proton from oxonium ion to give final product i.e. tert-butyl alcohol.
+Here water acts as a base and removes the proton from oxonium ion to give the final product i.e. tert-butyl alcohol.
 It is clear that SN1 is an ionization mechanism.

 Comparing SN2 vs SN1 mechanism

-In summary, both mechanisms involve formation of slightly different intermediates.
+In summary, both mechanisms involve the formation of slightly different intermediates.
 The relative rate of reaction for SN1 and SN2 reactions changes by changing the alkyl group.
 We may characterize it as

 SN1 reactivity: methyl < primary < secondary < tertiary

 SN2 reactivity: tertiary > secondary > primary > methyl